10 Mins Read

 Ingredients: Cashews, Water, Organic coconut oil, Shiitake-fermented Pea Protein, Kosher Salt, Vegan Cultures.

-Bonus Points: The gourmet approach and the fermentation process of Vertage makes it more sustainable than animal-based and even many alt protein-based cream cheeses.
+Bonus Points: The gourmet approach and Vertage’s fermentation process, which makes it more sustainable than animal-based and even many alt protein-based cream cheeses.

 Cons: It’s not as close to the animal cream cheese as the ones above.